DiamondLightSource/blueapi/docs/tutorials/quickstart.md

 ```
     blueapi --config path/to/file serve
 ```
+An example of the config file to start stomp with default values can be find in [config](../../src/script/stomp_config.yml)
 ## Test that the Worker is Running

 Blueapi comes with a CLI so that you can query and control the worker from the terminal.